 See my personal page (under the username “gorillabay”) to view ALL my plates.

 This site by ALPCA member David Nicholson displays every plate from every state from 1969 to present.
 Great photos and explanations, with some humor as well.
 I reference it frequently, including for my site.

 Rick Kretschmer is a fellow ALPCAn who I have met and bought plates from before.
 His site has a gallery of complete runs, information on collecting in general, his own collecting story, and reference material.

-Another prominent member from ALPCA, Michael C. Wiener, has created this site which features plates from his collection, some articles and links, and a way to order his plastic sleeves (I buy them on an annual basis, they are clearly the best quality I’ve encountered).
+Another prominent member from ALPCA, Michael C. Wiener, has created this site which features plates from his collection, some articles and links, and a way to order his plastic sleeves (I buy them on an annual basis, they are clearly the best quality I’ve seen).
 In addition to his prominent role in ALPCA, he has also served as a politician in his home state of New Mexico.

 This site, a product of–you guessed it–an ALPCA member, is the place to go for those particularly interested in old license plates.

 This site by an ALPCA member features plates from his collection, a “Plate of the Month,” and a cool photo of a baby and plates.